MANAS-AI-Taskphase-24-25/nikhilkar/README.md

 # MANAS_AI_TaskPhase Nikhil Kar
 - Made an improvement to my previous task of Linear Regression.
 - The file junior_predictions.csv contains the predicted outputs for the bonus task
+- Made an improvement to my bonus task by taking higher degrees.
+The improved output file has also been uploaded